 The Safety of Healthcare Data is a Top Priority

 There is no doubt that medical data and healthcare records are highly sensitive.
-However, recent events have shone light on this data not being secure enough.
-How can we prevent privacy risk but still allow researchers to benefit us all from our medical data?
+However, recent events have shone light on the lack of adequate security measures for this data.
+How can we prevent privacy risks but still allow researchers to gain life-saving insights from our medical data?

 Pressure builds to secure health care data

-Due to recent healthcare data breaches, there has been a strong push toward the US federal government for increased personal medical information protections.
-Especially as more of the healthcare processes shift from on-paper to online, and as many of the data is turned into analytics for better patient care in the future, this is a booming concern.
+Due to recent healthcare data breaches, there has been a strong push for the US federal government to increase personal medical information protections.
+This is especially true, as healthcare processes shift from on-paper to online, and data is analyzed to better patient care.

 For example, reporter Maggie Miller states that “one major recent data breach led to the personal information of 20 million customers of blood testing groups Quest Diagnostics, LabCorp and Opko Health being exposed”.

-Evidence That Consumers Are Now Putting Privacy Ahead Of Convenience: Gartner
+Evidence That Consumers Are Now Putting Privacy Ahead Of Convenience

 With that in mind, many companies and organizations are redefining their internal views of customer data.